Thyroid

 How to do it:

-• Press your feet into the ground and lift your hips towards the ceiling, forming a bridge with your body.
+• Press feet into the ground and lift hips upward.

 How to do it: